bondy-io/bondy/apps/bondy/doc/bondy_registry_entry.md

 </code></pre>
 <br />

-Converts the entry into a map according to the WAMP protocol Details dictionary format.
+Converts the entry into a map

 <a name="type-1"></a>